Al-1n/Al-1n.github.io/_portfolio/2_project.markdown

 **How to use this project**

-The code in these files can be adapted and used as a reference for analyzing results of <a href="https://en.wikipedia.org/wiki/Absorption_spectroscopy">laser absorption spectroscopy</a> laser absorption spectroscopy experiments.
+The code in these files can be adapted and used as a reference for analyzing results of <a href="https://en.wikipedia.org/wiki/Absorption_spectroscopy">laser absorption spectroscopy</a> experiments.

 Any environment that can load a python kernel and run jupyter notebooks such as *vs code*, *google collab* or *conda* can be used.